 - 1. In classrooms, maintain Action SECURE BUILDING or Action RUN, HIDE AND DEFEND until the all clear signal sounds. - 2.
 In open areas, move students to safer areas (e.g. classrooms as quickly as possible.
-Initiate Action DROP only if it is not possible to safely reach the enclosed area. - 3.
+Initiate Action DROP only if it is not possible to safely reach the enclosed area.
+Students with disabilities leave with support of teacher/teacher aide - 3.
 Teachers instruct students to silence their cell phones and refrain from texting.